 Tag archives for ubuntu

-Was I wrong in my packages vs. Flatpaks & snaps assessment?
+Was I wrong in my take on packages vs. Flatpaks & snaps?
+Updated!

 I don’t even remember how many times I insisted—because a Luddite has to be conservative, and Linux used to observe the KISS principle anyway—that the right thing to install software…